provable-things/corda-api/README.md

 <img src="docs/imgs/query-model.png" alt="Drawing" width="200"/>

-The tasks performed by the `QueryFlow` flow are depicted in the following diagram:<br>
+The tasks performed by the `QueryFlow` flow are depicted in the following diagram:

 <img src="docs/imgs/sq-query.png"  width="800"/><br>

 Additionally, the `answ` variable is modeled by the following class: